AliFarghadan/RSVD-Delta-t/Tutorial/Ginzburg-Landau/README.md

 # The resolvent modes/gains will be saved in RootDir + ResultsDir + ResolventModes_i
 ResultsDir:      /path/to/results/

-# The linearized operator (binary matrix - usually very sparse)
+# The linearized operator (matrix - usually very sparse and saved in binary format)
 # The operator directory is defined as RootDir + OperatorDir
 OperatorDir:     matrices/A_GL